Motley Rice - Attorneys at Law

 Vinyl chloride is a man-made colorless gas.
 It is primarily used in plastics production.
 It can also be a result of chemicals like TCE and perchloroethylene (PCE) degrading.

-According to the National Cancer Institute (NCI), vinyl chloride exposure? is associated with an increased risk for many cancers, including leukemia.
+According to the National Cancer Institute (NCI), vinyl chloride exposure is associated with an increased risk for many cancers, including leukemia.

 Leukemia development time, symptoms and prognosis vary greatly depending on disease subtype.
 Common symptoms of leukemia include:

 People who lived or worked at Camp Lejeune should consult a doctor if they develop any of these symptoms.
-If your doctor then diagnoses you or a loved one with leukemia, consider speaking with a Camp Lejeune lawyer to explore your legal options.

 Motley Rice lawyers have experience helping veterans and their family members sue for compensation for their injuries.
 Our experience representing veterans includes suing over: